Actionable Book Summary: The ONE Thing by Gary Keller

 The question you need to ask yourself if you’re not sure where you should focus your time is this: “What’s the one thing I can do that would have the biggest positive impact on others?”

 As the quote above suggests, if you still don’t know what your one thing is, your one thing for the moment is finding out.
 Don’t do anything else till you know for sure.

 Lesson #4: There Are Six Lies Standing Between You And Success

-The author presents us with six lies that get into our heads and steer us towards the wrong way.
+The author presents six lies we often tell ourselves which steer us towards the wrong way.

 Here they are in short:

 Everything matters equally: When everything feels urgent and important, everything seems equal.
 We jump from one task to another but this doesn’t actually help us move forward.
 You need to understand that not everything matters equally.